kabrio/p5js_first-fxhash-webpack/README.md

 Starter project for P5js configured with fxhash snippets + fxhash helper functions and Webpack 4 as a bundler.

-Great and easy way to bootstrap your P5js project.
+Great and easy way to bootstrap your fxhash P5js project.

+To deploy or test (sandbox) on fxhash select index.html + public + static, make zip file and upload.

 ## Development